 The Rice Partnership Background

-The Rice Partnership was founded in 2005 by Bonnie F. Rice, who still serves as the firm’s principal, chief compliance officer and director of client services.
-The company is wholly owned by its employees.
+The Rice Partnership was founded in 2005 by Bonnie F. Rice, who still serves as one of firm’s principals, chief compliance officer and director of client services.
+Orest V. Saikevych is also a principal.
 In addition to its main office in Honolulu, the firm has a satellite offices in Maui and San Luis Obispo, California.

 Alongside its advisory services, the firm also offers tax and estate planning services for individuals.
 For businesses, it offers mergers and acquisition services along with capital markets options.
 The firm is also the whole owner of Wealthjar Investment Advisory, LLC, a separate advisory firm that offers automated portfolio management services through the Schwab Institutional Intelligent Portfolios investment management platform.
 For clients interested in a robo-advisor with lower fees, Wealthjar could be an attractive option.

 The Rice Partnership has a number of core investment strategies.
 One is Core U.S. Equity, which focuses on domestic investments and seeks companies with free cash flow.
 Another is Active Fixed Income Management, which looks for issues on the high-quality section of the yield curve.
 The International ETF strategy uses the liquidity and low costs of ETFs to the client’s advantage.